bartvw/ableton-tag-importer/README.md

 6. Repeat steps 4 and 5 if necessary.

 Note that it's not required to fill the entire translation table.
 Tags without a translation will simply not be imported.

+## Known Issues

+* The GUI needs some work to make useable.
+* The sync is performed on the UI thread, which freezes the application.